Measuring and Mitigating Biases in Motor Insurance Pricing: Bias mitigation

 \subsection{Post-processing}

-This approach involves the transformation of model predictions to enhance their fairness.
-An illustrative example of this concept is logistic regression, where computed probabilities and the choice of decision thresholds offer a means to influence the model's behavior with respect to different classes without necessitating the recalibration of predictions.
+This approach involves transforming model predictions to enhance fairness.
+For instance, logistic regression allows influencing the model's behavior with respect to different classes through computed probabilities and decision thresholds without recalibrating predictions.

-Historically, post-modeling techniques found in the literature mainly focus on adjusting decision boundaries while taking fairness definitions into account.
-However, these methods are not readily applicable to the continuous case due to the absence of distinct decision boundaries.
-Recently, \cite{charpentier2023mitigating} suggested to use Wassertein barycenter on scores, and the associate (optimal) transport procedure, but one could claim that research efforts have been undertaken to propose a mitigation approach tailored to the continuous case.
-To achieve fairness after estimating premiums, it becomes necessary to define what qualifies as an advantageous premium and what constitutes a disadvantageous premium.
-However, this determination is not straightforward, as an advantageous premium depends on the policyholder's characteristics and the inherent risk associated with their policy.
-It is within this context that the "individual fair redistribution" approach was introduced.
+Historically, post-modeling techniques mainly adjust decision boundaries while considering fairness definitions, but they're less applicable to the continuous case due to the absence of distinct decision boundaries.
+Recent suggestions, like using Wasserstein barycenter on scores and the associated transport procedure by \cite{charpentier2023mitigating}, aim to address this gap.
+However, defining advantageous and disadvantageous premiums is challenging, as it depends on policyholder characteristics and inherent risk.
+The "individual fair redistribution" approach was introduced within this context.

-{\bf Pros}: These methods do not necessitate model recalibration, resulting in shorter computation times.
-The final outcomes obtained are not susceptible to bias contamination, as they represent the ultimate results.

-{\bf Cons}: The effectiveness of these methods is contingent upon the quality of the models built, the premium and bias models.
-Applying mitigation using inaccurately estimated components can lead to inconsistencies.